annelledejager/blog/_posts/2017-09-22-customizejekyll.markdown

 1. Create a file /css/style.scss
 2. Add the following content to the top of the file
+3. Add custom CSS

 {% highlight ruby %}
 	---
 	---
 	@import "{{ site.theme }}";
 {% endhighlight %}
-3. Add custom CSS

 #### Customizing your Jekyll theme's HTML layout

 1. Create a file /_layouts/custom.html
-2. Customize the layout as you'd like.
+2. Customize the layout as you'd like
+3. Change the layout the front matter to use the custom template

 {% highlight ruby %}
 	---